|

 weeks' stint.
 On the left is Nan Hong who provided interpretation for most of

 my meetings.
-Actually, Wilson Wang speaks very good English.
+Although, not for Wilson Wang who speaks very good

 My mandate was to give lectures to Eton's

-employees on Marketing and the Internet, in particular E-commerce.
-We quickly
+employees on Marketing and the Internet, and in particular, E-commerce.
+We

-determined that it was premature to do more than an introduction to E-commerce.
+quickly determined that it was premature to do more than an introduction to

-However, there was much to be gained from a better understanding of the
+E-commerce.
+However, there was much to be gained from a better understanding of

-marketing and sales process and how to use the Internet for marketing research
+the marketing and sales process and how to use the Internet for marketing

-and marketing support.
-So I first gave a seminar to the Eton staff (about 16).
+research and marketing support.
+So I first gave a seminar to the Eton staff

+(about 16).
 They are very enthusiastic and intelligent.
-I then adapted the seminar for
+I then adapted the

 As it turned out, there were many